aatherton2024/Visualization-Projects/README.md

 # Visualization-Projects

-This repository contains backtracking visualization to the algorithmic solutions to:
+This repository contains backtracking visualizations of the algorithmic solutions to:
 1. Solving a sudoku puzzle
 2. Solving the LeetCode NQueens question